Si-Polan/Cloud-Computing/docs/api_specification.md

 {
     "code": "200",
     "status": "OK",
-    "message": "Password reset request successful.
+    "message": "Password change request successful.
 An email with instructions has been sent to bimzbossftyoga@capstone.com" }
 ```